official-yehan-wasura/ywPyStream/README.md

 # ywPyStream
 Author : Yehan Wasura, Computer science student of Sri Lanka.
-16 years old
+16 years old.Institute is O.K.I.
+International School

 This is a Subprocess alternative for python
 Install : pip install ywPyStream